 The Director of Community and Children’s Services to be heard.

-RESOLVED, that the update be received.
+RESOLVED, that the presentation be noted.